35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 [^2] The Planning London Datahub is a *'collaborative project between all of the Planning Authorities in London'* including Southwark.
 It is part of the London Datastore and is a 'new data base that includes data fed live from the boroughs...'.
 The Datahub's Residential Completion Dashboard shows all housing completions for all the boroughs in London.

-[^3] 4,989 social rented homes were completed, 2,897 s/r homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021 - an average of 150.6 homes per annum.
+[^3] 5,608 social rented homes were completed, 2,897 s/r homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021 - an average of 150.6 homes per annum.
 25,286 homes of all tenures were built in total.
 From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.

 [^4] 17,651 free-market (69.81%), 2,711 social rent (10.72%), 339 affordable rent (1.34%), 3,572 intermediate (14.13%), 57 Discount Market Rent (0.23%), 956 Other (3.39%) - 25,286 units in total.
 Completed during the eighteen years FY2004-FY2021.
 Figures do not include non-conventional units and empty homes brought back into use.
 From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.

 [^5] 31 social rented homes were completed in Southwark in 2021, while 122 were demolished, all on Elephant Park Plot H2 (14/AP/3438/3439), leaving a net loss of 91 units.
 More social rented homes were lost than completed  in FY 2004 (-140), FY2015 (-121), FY2016 (-166), FY2021 (-91).
 From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.

 [^6] The net gains/losses for FY2021 are 442 free-market units (98.7%), -91 social rent (-20.4%), 39 affordable rent (8.7%), intermediate 58 (13%).
 From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.

+[^7]  From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.